Get started with Optimizely Graph for CMS (SaaS)

 - Headless-first architecture – Content is created and managed separately from presentation.

-- Visual Builder – Content editors can create and preview experiences visually.
+- Visual Builder – Content editors create and preview experiences visually.

-- Multi-channel delivery – Content can be delivered to websites, mobile apps, and other channels.
+- Multi-channel delivery – Content is delivered to websites, mobile apps, and other channels.

-- Built-in personalization – Target content to specific audiences.
+- Personalization – Target content to specific audiences.

 - Composable content – Mix and match content blocks and elements.